Software Development Outsourcing: Should I Outsource My Project?

 When not to outsource your software development

-If you feel uneasy about a potential outsource firm, it’s best not to outsource to them.
+If you feel uneasy about a potential software development outsourcing firm, it’s best not to work with them.
 Continue your search.
 There are plenty of great partners out there that could bring you better long-term results.
 Even if you decide not to outsource, there could be some value in forming relationships with trustworthy vendors should a need ever arise.

 Questions to ask when outsourcing

-Do you have all the staff you need to complete your project?
+- Do you have the staff you need to complete your project?

-Whether you’re outsourcing your project or keeping it in-house, if you’re looking to keep your project on track, you’ll benefit from reading our checklist to making great software.
+Whether you’re using the outsourcing model for your project or keeping it in-house, or if you’re looking to keep your project on track, you’ll benefit from reading our checklist for making great software.
 Download this resource below.

 Ann MooneyDirector of Business Development